altruios/namshubettulpa/public/namshubettuple/the-plan.md

 *Alice handed him another*
 *And then the third once he passed that down*
-~The second person sitting to his left held the syringe inspecting it~ *The man to his left stabbing it into his own upper thigh* *The second man to his left bolted upright, and then scrambled out one entrance* ~The entrance opposite to the way Kent entered~
+~The second person sitting to his left held the syringe inspecting it~ *The man to his left stabbed it into his own upper thigh* *The second man to his left bolted upright, and then scrambled out one entrance* ~The entrance opposite to the way Kent entered~
-*Kent did the same, running towards the way he came in* ~Kent heard words that weren't words and then a loud thud~ ~He didn't look back~
-*He ran down the hallway to the exit*
+*Kent did the same, running towards the way he came in* ~Kent heard words that weren't words and then a loud thud~ ~He didn't look back: He wasn't going to waste such as opportune distraction~ *He ran down the hallway to the exit*
 ~It wasn't until he made it to front door that he heard scrambling from inside~ }
 {
-~He made it to the corner of the alley of the street before he headed the metal door open behind him~ *He turned to look as he rounded the corder*
+~He made it to the corner of the alley of the street before he heared the metal door open behind him~ *He turned to look as he rounded the corder*
 ~At the hallway entrance was that woman in the red cardigan~ ~He knew she saw him make a right~
-'Okay, relax  - think'
-~He kept running with the sun in his eyes~
+'Okay, relax  - think, lots of breathing: but think' ~He kept running with the sun in his eyes~
+'False trail it is'
 *He undid his jacket, and his empty gun holster*
 *He rounded a corner and took them off*
 ~He took a moment to catch his breath~
 *He dropped the empty jacket down in the corner*
 *He balled the holster in his fists*
-}
+~He couldn't keep wearing it without the jacket - and overflowed in his hands~ }
 {
 'Okay, timing and finesse - you got this'
 ~He waited for her to round the corner~
 *He faced away from where she would round the corner* ~He heard her running steps approached~
-*Kent Walked backwards*
+*Kent started to Walk backwards*
 'Just fooling one set of eyes, keep focused'
 ~He had her back to her~
 *He pretended to wave at someone*